drukmano/quent/README.md

 even if an exception has been raised during the execution of the chain.
 The purpose of the `...` here is explained in the [Ellipsis](#ellipsis) section.

+`pipe.execute` and `pipe.reset` are both performing a network request to Redis, and in the case of an `async` Redis object - are coroutines and would have to be awaited.
 Notice that I return without an explicit `await` - if the user of this wrapper has initialized the class with an async `Redis` instance, they will know that they need to `await` it.
 This allows me to focus on the actual logic, without caring about `sync` vs `async`.